jsadsad/HaulAway/README.md

 # HaulAway

-HaulAway is a user-to-user service that helps alleviate the difficulties of moving _haul_ from one destination to the next.
-I
+_HaulAway_ is a user-to-user service that helps alleviate the difficulties of moving _haul_ from one destination to the next.

+Every submitted information is stored in our NoSQL document-oriented _Mongo_ database. _Express_ is used for our backend routing to simplify the task of writing server code. _React_ is the tool used for creating views rendered in HTML.
+Lastly with _Node_, JavaScript is able to be implemented in the backend mainly used to handle server-side requests.

 ![Logo](production_img/logo.png)